ConfederacyOfGaia/Gaia/players-guide.md

 - **Duration:** Instantaneoous
 - **Classes:** Bard, Sorcerer, Warlock

 You target 1 creature within range with a wave of force.
 You must have a free hand with which to make the somatic component, which is a pushing motion.
 On a successful hit, the creature must make a Strength save or be pushed back 10 feet and knocked prone.
+If the creature is more than one size larger than the caster, it has advantage on the saving throw.

 At 5th level, the distance increases to 20 feet, at 11th level, the increases to 30 feet, and at 17th level, the distance increases to 40 feet.